Samy-lahoues/Movie-search-app/README.md

-# Movie search app using React, TypeScript and Vite
+# Pizza menu section using REACT, Vite and typescript